danghuutoan/xmodem-bootloader/README.md

 # xmodem-bootloader
-simple bootloader for stm32 base on xmodem protocol
+A simple bootloader for stm32 base on xmodem protocol